Prom Night (1980 film): Music

 The Prom Night score and soundtrack was composed by Paul Zaza and Carl Zittrer, with additional writing by Bill Crutchfield and James Powell.
 Director Lynch sought Zittrer after hearing his compositions in Black Christmas (1974).
 The soundtrack of Prom Night includes several disco songs which are featured prominently in the film's prom scenes.
 Originally, the film was shot with the actors dancing to then-popular tracks by Gloria Gaynor, Donna Summer, France Joli Patrick Hernandez and Cheryl Lynn, but, according to Zaza, the publishing rights to the songs were far outside the film's budget.
 Under orders from producer Peter Simpson, Zaza wrote a series of original disco songs over a five-day period which closely copied the original tracks that were intended to be used in the film.
 This resulted in a copyright lawsuit for $10 million, which was eventually settled for $50,000.

 An official release of the Prom Night soundtrack was issued in Japan in 1980, featuring both the musical score as well as the original disco songs featured in the film.
 Other "source" music was provided by Canadian band Highstreet.

 Release

-Promotion
+Marketing

 After production wrapped, Paramount Pictures expressed interest in distributing the movie.
-However, they only wanted to open it in 300 theaters whereas Avco Embassy purchased the film at the Cannes film market in May 1980 (instead, Paramount released another independent slasher film, Friday the 13th, which premiered two months before Prom Night as an "exact replica of [the trailer] for Carrie (1976)."
+However, they only wanted to open it in 300 theaters whereas Avco Embassy purchased the film at the Cannes Film Market in May 1980 (instead, Paramount released another independent slasher film, Friday the 13th, which premiered two months before Prom Night as an "exact replica of [the trailer] for Carrie (1976)").
 The distributor issued a total of 250 prints of the film for theatrical distribution.

 On July 25, 1980, it was reported that Avco Embassy Pictures was planning a promotional tour for the film, which would have Curtis appearing at openings for the film in various U.S. cities, such as New York City, Washington, D.C., Baltimore, Cincinnati, Denver and Los Angeles.
 Additionally, 10,000 promotional "scream pillows" were to be distributed at screenings to help quiet the outbursts of theater patrons.